csesoc/constitution/CONSTITUTION.rst

 Postal or electronic ballots
 ----------------------------

-    Copied from section 36 of the Model Constitution.

 #.
 CSESoc may hold a postal or electronic ballot (as the Executive determines) to determine any issue or proposal (other than an appeal under clause 12).
 #.
 A postal or electronic ballot is to be conducted in accordance with Schedule 3 to the Regulation.

 Use of technology at general meetings
 -------------------------------------

-    Copied from section 37 of the Model Constitution.

 #.
 A general meeting may be held at 2 or more venues using any technology approved by the Executive that gives each of CSESoc’s members a reasonable opportunity to participate.
 #.
 A member of an association who participates in a general meeting using that technology is taken to be present at the meeting and, if the member votes at the meeting, is taken to have voted in person.